CurtisHumphrey/knockout-firebase/README.md

 5. internally the data is fetch with a once('value') and then kept in sync by other listners.
 6. internally the objects are NOT fireModels nor fireValues
 7. dispose() works and will remove any firebase listners
-8. unlike fireValue and fireModel there is not any options for read_only or read_once
+8. unlike fireValue and fireModel there is not any options for read_once
+9. The option read_only, which defaults to false, applies to the keys of each object not push and other list operations

 ## Special Keys
 These keys are always present even if keys_inits is empty